-NALA is committed to working with adult literacy learners who wish to improve their literacy, numeracy and digital skills.
-Learners can gain admission to a Learn with NALA programme (online learning or phone tuition) at any time during the year.
+NALA is committed to working with adult literacy learners who wish to improve their literacy, numeracy and digital literacy skills.
+Learners can gain admission to a Learn with NALA programme (Learn with NALA Tutoring Service or Learn with NALA Online Learning Service) at any time during the year.
 No previous experience is necessary.
-Learners using Learn with NALA can avail of the Recognition of Prior Learning tool that is built into the initial assessment for Levels 2 and 3 on the Learn with NALA website.
+Learners using Learn with NALA can use the Recognition of Prior Learning tool that is built into the initial assessment for Levels 2 and 3 on the Learn with NALA website.

 The LWN Coordinator is responsible for managing the admissions process.
-The LWN Support Officer is responsible for recording all learner contacts on the NALA learner database.
+The LWN Support Officers are responsible for recording all learner contacts on the NALA learner database.